 Early signs and symptoms include:

 As the disorder gets more serious, additional symptoms may develop, including:

 The sooner this condition is diagnosed, the easier it is to treat.
-Therefore, contact us immediately when symptoms are first noticed.
+Therefore, contact a doctor immediately when symptoms are first noticed.
 If you wait until bone spurs develop, your condition will likely be more difficult to manage.

-In diagnosing hallux rigidus, we will examine your feet and move the toe to determine its range of motion.
-X-rays help us determine if arthritis is present and to evaluate any bone spurs or other abnormalities that may have formed.
+In diagnosing hallux rigidus, your doctor will examine your feet and move the toe to determine its range of motion.
+X-rays help determine if arthritis is present and to evaluate any bone spurs or other abnormalities that may have formed.